THE POOR FACE THE JUSTICE SYSTEM ALONE

 Over 1.8 million people are unrepresented in New York State each year.
 The lack of affordable legal assistance negatively impacts the stability of individuals, families, communities and institutions.
 We provide assistance (e.g. referrals and resources) to New Yorkers of all backgrounds in diverse areas of law, from trusts and estates to consumer debt disputes and more.

-Free legal aid can mean a home, a chance to work, benefits and more for low-income New Yorkers.
+Free legal advice can mean a home, a chance to work, benefits and more for low-income New Yorkers.